brennanyama/HeadMotion/README.md

 # HeadMotion
-Repository for high speed motion tracking of a human head
+Repository for motion tracking of a human head.

 ## Hardware